-Legal Aid Alberta lawyers charge a reduced hourly rate of $92.40 plus miscellaneous fees.
+Legal Aid Alberta lawyers charge a reduced hourly rate, plus miscellaneous fees.
 The fees a lawyer can charge are outlined in the LAA Tariff.

 Legal Aid Alberta pays your lawyer during your case and we work with you to set up a re-payment plan.
 All clients are expected to re-pay Legal Aid Alberta for their lawyer’s services.
 There is no interest on a bill with Legal Aid Alberta, and you are not responsible for paying GST.

-It’s important to remember that Legal Aid Alberta is a nonprofit organization funded by the Alberta Government with support from the Alberta Law Foundation.
+It’s important to remember that Legal Aid Alberta is a nonprofit organization.
+We receive most of our funding from the Alberta Government.
 Providing free legal services to every single Albertan is a utopia for us but would ultimately cost billions.

 Our legal practice is focused on critical services Albertans need the most.
 In order to have a lawyer appointed to represent you, your legal issue must be one that we cover: